TeemSucks/login-and-register-example/README.md

 i also kindof hate when websites use thirdparty authentication like auth0.com
 ## future updates
-uh.. if this gets 25 stars ill add profiles to it

-for 100 stars ill add css to it and will make an option which uses json instead of mongoDB in settings
+uh.. if this gets 25 stars ill add an option to use json or sqlite instead of mongoDB

 ## requirements
 node.js 19.4+